 The DevOps lifecycle starts with creating, storing, analyzing, and monitoring a source code.
 It includes various functionalities like version control, issue tracking, code reviewing, and more.

-#2 Jira: This is an efficient bug tracking tool with a user-friendly interface.
-One can easily connect Jira tasks to GitHub, Bitbucket and automate the workflow.
+This is an efficient bug-tracking tool with a user-friendly interface.
+One can easily connect Jira tasks to GitHub, and Bitbucket and automate the workflow.
 Efficient collaboration with Git allows the creation of branches and pull requests, managing dependencies and releases.
 Moreover, it includes agile software development methodologies with advanced reporting tools.
 An individual can easily develop a solution with SaaS or on-premise facilities.

 Containerization of Source Code